X

 Lawrence Liff joined the AOTF in October 2017 as Chief Development Officer.
 In this role, Lawrence promotes the philanthropic priorities of the Foundation, engages people, companies, and organizations that wish to support the AOTF mission, stewards donors, and manages the AOTF Development Council.

-Prior to coming to AOTF, Lawrence worked at the University of Maryland, College Park.
-From 2012-2017 he was the Director of Development at the College of Information Studies and from 2004-2012 he was the Associate Director of Development for the College of Computer, Mathematical and Natural Sciences.
+Before coming to AOTF, Lawrence worked at the University of Maryland, College Park.
+From 2012 to 2017 he was the Director of Development at the College of Information Studies and from 2004 to 2012 he was the Associate Director of Development for the College of Computer, Mathematical, and Natural Sciences.

 Lawrence earned his BA in American History and Political Science in 2001 from the University of Maryland and earned his Master of Public Policy in 2010.